The Anarchy: Peace negotiations (1153–1154)

-In the aftermath of Wallingford, Stephen and Henry spoke together privately about a potential end to the war; Stephen's son Eustace was furious about the peaceful outcome at Wallingford.
+In the aftermath of Wallingford, Stephen and Henry spoke together privately about a potential end to the war; Eustace was furious about the peaceful outcome at Wallingford.
 He left his father and returned home to Cambridge to gather more funds for a fresh campaign, where he fell ill and died the next month.
 Eustace's death removed an obvious claimant to the throne and was politically convenient for those seeking a permanent peace in England.
-It is possible that Stephen had already begun to consider passing over Eustace's claim; historian Edmund King observes that Eustace's claim to the throne was not mentioned in the discussions at Wallingford, for example, and this may have added to Stephen's son's anger.
+It is possible that Stephen had already begun to consider passing over Eustace's claim; historian Edmund King observes that Eustace's claim to the throne was not mentioned in the discussions at Wallingford, for example, and this may have added to his anger.

-Fighting continued after Wallingford, but in a rather half-hearted fashion.
-Stephen lost the towns of Oxford and Stamford to Henry while the king was diverted fighting Hugh Bigod in the east of England, but Nottingham Castle survived an Angevin attempt to capture it.
-Meanwhile, Stephen's brother Henry of Blois and Archbishop Theobald of Canterbury were for once unified in an effort to broker a permanent peace between the two sides, putting pressure on Stephen to accept a deal.
+Fighting continued after Wallingford but in a rather half-hearted fashion.
+Stephen lost Oxford and Stamford to Henry while the king was diverted fighting Hugh Bigod in the east of England, but Nottingham Castle survived an Angevin attempt to capture it.
+Meanwhile, Henry of Blois and Archbishop Theobald were for once unified in an effort to broker a permanent peace between the two sides, putting pressure on Stephen to accept a deal.
 Stephen and Henry FitzEmpress's armies met again at Winchester, where the two leaders would ratify the terms of a permanent peace in November.
-Stephen announced the Treaty of Winchester in Winchester Cathedral: he recognised Henry FitzEmpress as his adopted son and successor, in return for Henry doing homage to him; Stephen promised to listen to Henry's advice, but retained all his royal powers; Stephen's remaining son, William, would do homage to Henry and renounce his claim to the throne, in exchange for promises of the security of his lands; key royal castles would be held on Henry's behalf by guarantors whilst Stephen would have access to Henry's castles; and the numerous foreign mercenaries would be demobilised and sent home.
+Stephen announced the Treaty of Winchester in Winchester Cathedral: he recognised Henry FitzEmpress as his adopted son and successor, in return for Henry doing homage to him; Stephen promised to listen to Henry's advice but retained all his royal powers; Stephen's remaining son William would do homage to Henry and renounce his claim to the throne in exchange for promises of the security of his lands; key royal castles would be held on Henry's behalf by guarantors whilst Stephen would have access to Henry's castles; and the numerous foreign mercenaries would be demobilised and sent home.
 Stephen and Henry sealed the treaty with a kiss of peace in the cathedral.